Spend the weekend at Orchid Island

-Saturday and Sunday, , Venice Community Center will be Mecca to orchid enthusiasts.
+VENICE — The Venice Community Center will be Mecca to orchid enthusiasts on Saturday and Sunday.

-Loeffler has been co-chairing the show for many years and her husband Jay is just as avid.
-He will be on hand throughout the show to help where needed but the rest of the year he maintains the society’s website.
-They joined the society in 2012.
+Loeffler has been co-chairing the show for many years and her husband, Jay, is just as avid.
+He will be on hand throughout the show to help where needed but the rest of the year, maintains the society’s website.

+Both have been active in the society since they first joined in 2012.

+In addition to watching over the club’s website, Jay prepares orchid displays — winning ones.

 Orchid Island